FormSG (Multi-Respondent Form) integration

 * **For-Each** and **If-Then** steps can only be added in the last MRF step, one per branch in approval branches.

-* Delay cannot be placed immediately before an MRF step.
+* **Delay** and **Only Continue If** cannot be placed immediately before an MRF step.
+It will not work as intended.

 * Reconnecting your pipe to a non-MRF form will wipe your entire pipe configuration.